mdwelker10/discord-bot-aigis/README.md

 It is worth mentioning that Mangadex has some codes not defined by the standard that can be found [here](https://api.mangadex.org/docs/3-enumerations/).
 These are mostly language variants (like Latin-American Spanish) or Romanized languages (like Romanized Japanese).

 ### Random Manga
 Unrelated to the following of manga, Aigis can also grab a random manga from Mangadex.
 This can be a fun way to pass time seeing the different kinds of manga and stories there are.
+Pornographic manga will *not* be chosen.
 The syntax of the random manga command is:

-`/manga random <tag> <tag> <tag> <pornographic>`
+`/manga random <tag> <tag> <tag>`

-- The `pornographic` field is an optional boolean to determine whether to include pornographic manga in the query to Mangadex for a random manga.
-It is `False` by default.
-If it is set to `True` and a pornographic manga is chosen, the cover will **not** be shown.
-  - Since it is false by default, *I am not responsible for anything that happens if you enable it.*

 The command can take up to 3 tags.
 The list of valid tags can be found [here](https://mangadex.org/tag/).
 There is also autocomplete functionality when typing in a tag name.